substrate-developer-hub/substrate-how-to-guides/docs/09-tutorials/01-Kitties/create-kitties.md

 ### 1. Kitty struct scaffolding

-We added additional comments to the code from Part I to better assist you with the action items in this tutorial module By the end of Part I, you should have the code below in the file /pallets/mykitties/src/lib.rs:
+We added additional comments to the code from Part I (in the file /pallets/mykitties/src/lib.rs) to better assist you with the action items in this tutorial module.

 (Replace your code in your editor with the code below, if you like to)

 ```rust
 #![cfg_attr(not(feature = "std"), no_std)]